Harvest Moon to welcome fall. Here’s the best night to view

 According to NASA, the Harvest Moon will appear full for about three days this year, with peak illumination around 7:55 p.m.
 ET Monday night.
 It will last through Wednesday morning.

-The autumnal equinox occurs when the sun is directly over the equator.
-At this time, the sun is moving from north to south.
-During the vernal equinox, the sun is moving from south to north.
+The equinox occurs when the sun is directly over the equator.
+At this time, the sun’s rays move from north to south.
+During the vernal equinox, they move from south to north.
 Daylight hours are roughly the same in the Northern and Southern hemispheres during the fall equinox.

-After the autumnal equinox, the sun starts to rise later and it gets dark sooner in the evening.
+After the autumnal equinox, days become shorter and nights longer.
 This comes to an end with the December solstice, which brings with it longer days and shorter nights.

-Note: Editor’s Note: This story has been updated to correct the length of days and nights after the autumnal equinox.
-It also clarifies the annual timing of the Harvest Moon.